Inductive constructions for frameworks on a two-dimensional fixed torus: Gain assignments determine rigidity on

-Our goal is to prove that, in both cases, there is always at least one edge that can be added while maintaining properties {\it (i)} and {\it (ii)}.
-In particular, we will consider subgraphs $G_{ij} \subset G$ where $v_i, v_j \in V_{ij}$, for $i, j \in \{1, 2, 3\}$.
-Such a subgraph could prevent the addition of the the edge $e = \{v_i, v_j; \bm_{0j} - \bm_{0i}\}$ for one of two reasons.
-Either the resulting graph would be over-counted (that is, $|E_{ij}| = 2|V_{ij}| - 2$ already), or adding the candidate edge would create a subgraph of $G$ that did not have a constructive gain assignment.
-Lemmas \ref{lem:oneCombFailure}, \ref{lem:oneCombOneConstFailure} and \ref{lem:twoConstFailure} will cover all of the possible cases, and demonstrate that it is always possible to add at least one of the candidate edges. \end{proof}
+Such a subgraph could prevent the addition of the the edge $e = \{v_i, v_j; \bm_{0j} - \bm_{0i}\}$ for one of two reasons: \begin{enumerate} \item the subgraph $(V_{ij}, E_{ij} \cup e)$ would be an over-counted subgraph of $G_0$ (that is, $G_{ij}$ is $(2,2)$-tight already) \item or adding the candidate edge would induce a $(2,2)$-tight subgraph of $\langle G_0, m_0 \rangle$ that did not have a constructive gain assignment. \end{enumerate} In Case 1, $G_{ij}$ is $(2,2)$-tight, and in Case 2, $G_{ij}$ is $(2,3)$-tight (it cannot contain any $(2,2)$-tight subgraphs, since these would contain a constructive cycle).
+Therefore, if one of the candidate edges is {\it not} in the span of any $(2,3)$- or $(2,2)$-tight subgraph of $H$, then we can insert the edge (in this case the gain on the edge is not important) and the claim follows.